Looking for a partner to slow dance with, to music that only the two of us can hear.

 Why does height matter in a relationship?
 Who made that a "thing"?
-Some of the most powerful men in history have dated women taller than themselves.
+Some of the most powerful men in history have been with women taller than themselves.
+Have we progressed no further in evolution than to believe outdated stereotypes?
 Don't we all eventually want to look IN to each other's eyes, not strain our necks looking at the bottom of the other's chin?
 It's like the age criteria.
 If that is an issue, perhaps the priorities are more superficial than they need to be.

 Well, can any of your neighbors tell, Kate, I'll ask them?

 Why do many men feel this way trying to tell women how they feel?